 The most distinctive feature of the Qianyue Building is undoubtedly the round UFO-like tower on the rooftop that was once home to a KTV with a 360 degree view of the city.
 This tower isn’t particularly safe—you’ll notice several gaping holes in the floor of the upper levels—nor is the adjoining bathroom, which is also a regular fixture of photo shoots in the building.
 Watch your step when exploring this area!

 So there you have it: one of Taiwan’s most popular ruins, now available as part of my ongoing series of posts about the nation’s many abandonments.
 If you enjoyed this post I strongly recommend checking out the Qiáoyǒu Building 喬友大廈, a similar (but far less known) building in nearby Changhua City 彰化市.
-Finally, for more about the Qianyue Building from the Taiwanese blogosphere try here, here, here, and here.
-Update: I’ll add more links as I run across them, starting with this one here.
+Finally, for more about the Qianyue Building from the Taiwanese blogosphere try here, here, here, here, and here.